tls-kr/hxwd-docs/content/2 User manual/The attribution floater.md

 # The many faces of the floater
 ## Listing by concept
 ![[floater-xue-by-concept.png]]
-This is the original and still most common display of the list of [[Syntactical Word|Syntactical Words]] (SW) for a given character.
+This is the original and still most common display of the list of [[Syntactic Word|Syntactic Words]] (SW) for a given character.
 The first layer of this list gives only the character, the reading (pronunciation) relevant for this case and the [[Concept]] to which the SW under this heading have been assigned.
 The exact content of this top line is given below in **section 6**.

 ### Explanation for the numbered sections
 1. The search facility.
 While the floater is shown, the behavior of the search button has been changed in the way that instead of displaying the [[Search results|results on a separate page]], the results are [[Search results floater|displayed on the floater]], replacing the list of characters.
-2. Here we have the title for the floater, we are looking at existing Syntactical Words for 學.
+2. Here we have the title for the floater, we are looking at existing Syntactic Words for 學.
 This is the term that has been used to evoke the floater, here it also serve as a link to a separate external dictionary.
 The button labeled 'WD' in turquoise  is also an external link, activating this button will execute a search on this term in [Wikidata](https://www.wikidata.org), which might or might not be useful.
 It offers to link the WD item to the current term, which is a way to link from our system to the wild world of external data.
 3. The lookup domain is 'Core' for most purposes; we have a mechanism here to provide for specialized vocabulary that should not clutter up the core display.
 At the moment, the only other domain is 'Medical'.
 4. As a reminder of what [[Segment|line]] we are talking about, here is the identifier and content of the line.
 5. This is a section that looks not much here, but for some users it can become quite crowded.
 The upper area of the box here is the bookmarking tool -- you can bookmark any location here if you want to find it again at some later point.
 The lower part has three items: